Vidmantas Jusionis

 Vidmantas Jusionis (born 17 May 1961 in Vilnius) is a Lithuanian painter.

 Biography

 Vidmantas Jusionis graduated from the National M. K. Čiurlionis School of Art in Vilnius, Lithuania.
 From 1979 until 1985 he studied in the Department of Painting of the Vilnius Institute of Arts.
-In 1985 Vidmantas Jusionis became a lecturer of painting at Šiauliai Pedagogical Institute (now Šiauliai University), where he taught until 1987.
-In 1987 Vidmantas Jusionis came back to Vilnius and since then he has been working as a teacher of painting at the National M. K. Čiurlionis School of Art.
+In 1985 Jusionis became a lecturer of painting at Šiauliai Pedagogical Institute (now Šiauliai University), where he taught until 1987.
+In 1987 Jusionis came back to Vilnius and since then he has been working as a teacher of painting at the National M. K. Čiurlionis School of Art.

-Vidmantas Jusionis has been a member of the Lithuanian Artists' Association since 1990.
+Jusionis has been a member of the Lithuanian Artists' Association since 1990.

 He was an individual recipient of the Lithuanian State Stipend, provided by the Ministry of Culture of the Republic of Lithuania, in 2005–2006.